Chofu, Noritz, Rinnai, Paloma or Takagi…

 Emerging Manufactures in the Continuous Flow Hot Water System Market

-This brochure has information about the Chromagen Eternity Continuous Flow including technical information.
+This brochure has information about the Chromagen Eternity Continuous Flow, including technical information.

 I have only dealt with this product from an installation perspective.
 In my opinion, I believe that it is at the lower end of the market.
 They use ½ inch cold and hot.

-Absolutely everyone has their own continuous flow these days!
+Everyone has their continuous flow these days!

-So know you know all about Continuous Flow Heaters
+Now you know all about Continuous Flow Heaters